VerticalSet/common-crawl-index/README.md

 # CommonCrawlIndex

-Use this gem to access [Common Crawl URL Index](http://commoncrawl.org/common-crawl-url-index/)
+Use this gem to access [Common Crawl URL Index](http://commoncrawl.org/common-crawl-url-index/) with ruby.
+You can get more information on format and original python implementation at https://github.com/trivio/common_crawl_index

 ## Installation